 On Windows systems, simply double click the TagAnt icon to launch the program.

 Macintosh OS X

-On Macintosh systems, simply double click the TagAnt zip file.
-The zip file will unzip the TagAnt application.
-Then, you can drag the TagAnt application to your application folder, your desktop, or anywhere else you like.
-Throw away the zip file when you are finished.
+On Macintosh systems, simply double click the TagAnt pkg file and follow the instructions to install the TagAnt application into you Applications folder.
+You can delete the pkg file when you are finished.

 Tagging Input Text